 - Non- Market production not measured as goods and services produced but not exchanged for money does not include in GDP calculation.

-For Example: If you grow your food, its value will not include in GDP, but when you purchase or buy it from the market, it will include in GDP calculation.
+For Example: If an individual plants vegetable for their personal consumption, its value will not include in GDP, but when you purchase or buy it from the market, it will include in GDP calculation.

 - Changes in quality may not be included in GDP because it is difficult to attribute the change in price to change in quality.